skienzmatishun/rippreport/content/p/catalyst-associates-exposed/index.md

   length_score: 100
   category_score: 0
   rank: 9
 alttags: A spotlight illuminates a brick wall featuring a red prohibition sign overlaid with the word CATALYST in bold black letters
+summary: A shadow network of political operatives used secretive consulting firms to rig local elections and secure municipal contracts.
+Corporate filings tie prominent council members directly to engineering firms receiving millions in unbid city work.
+  The Ripp Report pulls back the curtain on Baldwin County's most powerful political machine.
 ---
 **BACKSTORY**